 Remove the cauliflower pizza crust from the oven and spread a layer of tomato puree over the top.

-Add the remaining pieces of mozzarella cheese and halved cherry tomatoes then simply return it to the oven for 5 minutes.
+Add the remaining pieces of mozzarella cheese and halved cherry tomatoes, then simply return them to the oven for 5 minutes.

 Let the pizza cool down slightly before slicing and serving (if you can wait, that is!)